Terence T. Evans

-Terence Thomas Evans (March 25, 1940 – August 10, 2011) was a judge of the United States Court of Appeals for the Seventh Circuit and a United States district judge for the Eastern District of Wisconsin.
-Earlier in his career, he was a Wisconsin Circuit Court Judge in Milwaukee County.
+Terence Thomas Evans (March 25, 1940 – August 10, 2011) was an American lawyer and jurist from Milwaukee, Wisconsin.
+He served more than 30 years as a United States federal judge, serving the last sixteen years of his life as a judge of the U.S. 7th Circuit Court of Appeals.
+Before that, he served sixteen years as a United States district judge in the Eastern District of Wisconsin, including four years as chief judge for that district (1991-1995).
+Before his appointment to the federal judiciary, he served five years as a county judge and Wisconsin circuit court judge in Milwaukee County.

 Early life, education, and career

 Born in Milwaukee, Wisconsin, Evans received a Bachelor of Arts degree from Marquette University in 1962 and his Juris Doctor from Marquette University Law School in 1967.
 He was a law clerk to Wisconsin Supreme Court judge Horace W. Wilkie, from 1967 to 1968.
 He then served as an assistant district attorney for Milwaukee County, Wisconsin from 1968 to 1970, was in private practice from 1970 to 1974, and was a circuit court judge in Milwaukee from 1978 to 1980.

 Federal judicial service

 On July 21, 1979, Evans was nominated by President Jimmy Carter to a new seat United States District Court for the Eastern District of Wisconsin created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on October 31, 1979, and received his commission on November 2, 1979.
 He served as Chief Judge from 1991 to 1995.
 His service terminated on August 11, 1995, due to his elevation to the Seventh Circuit.

 On April 25, 1995, Evans was nominated by President Bill Clinton for elevation to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Richard Dickson Cudahy.
 Evans was confirmed by the United States Senate on August 11, 1995, and received his commission the same day.
 On July 28, 2009, the Milwaukee Journal Sentinel reported that Evans has notified the President of his intention to assume senior status on January 7, 2010, on the "30-year anniversary of when he first took the federal bench."
 He assumed senior status in 2010, serving in that capacity until his death.
 Evans died suddenly on August 11, 2011, as a result of idiopathic pulmonary fibrosis and acute respiratory distress syndrome.